zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ####Milestone Experience
 The Milestone is a special type of experience.
 While MPCers design two experiences for other students, the Milestone is designed for the student herself.
 Each term MPCers are responsible for one Milestone.

 Your Milestone should stretch you beyond your comfort zone.
 If you're afraid of public speaking, you should give a public lecture.
 If you've never gone rock climbing, you should go.
-If you've never been able to continue a habit for more than a week, you could publicly track your habit for three weeks.
+If you've never been able to continue a habit for more than a week, you could publicly track your habit for five weeks.
 You could interview someone in a high-pressure situation, or publish something to a wider audience than ever before.

 The Milestone is your chance to grow the emotional and psychological skills that you need to be a creator.